ASNeG/OpcUaStack/docs/source/1_getting_started/overview.rst

 The project has empty *Application Library*'s classes, configuration files and *Build Scripts*.

-The next step is creation of *Application Model* manually or with a GUI tool (for example, `ASNeG OPC UA Designer`_).
+The next step is to create *Application Model* manually or with a GUI tool (for example, `ASNeG OPC UA Designer`_).
 In *Application Model* we can describe some domain specific types and generate C++ classes from it by using *Type Generator*.

 Then we implement the domain logic and build *Application Library* with *Build Scripts*.
 The application can be installed locally or run in Docker container